-Reparation Generation’s founders and participants span various races, career fields, educational backgrounds, and levels of community activism, but we are united in our quest to do what’s right: pursuing reconciliation between Black and White Americans.
+Reparation Generation’s founders and participants span various races, career fields, educational backgrounds, and levels of community activism, but we are united in our quest to do what’s right: pursuing racial healing between Black and white Americans.
 To achieve this, we must first reckon with our past, explore our interactions with a government and society built upon Black oppression, and bring long-overdue economic repair to Black Americans.

 While a national, government-funded reparations program is our goal, we are taking action today to demonstrate how reparations help heal our communities and improve Black Americans’ opportunities for wealth-building pursuits.

 Trustee of the Donald Davis Living Trust and current Managing Director of Groovesville Productions, a major music industry business.
 Founder and Trustee of several regional and national organizations.
 Active in numerous local, national, and international community benefit organizations.

 Founder and President of Mayer Laboratories, Inc, a North American medical device company.
 Founder of BeHOME (Berkeley Housing Opportunities for Municipal Employees).
 Has served in various capacities at numerous community organizations.

 Thome Aging Well Program Director at Enterprise Community Partners.
 Over 15 years of experience in community development, affordable housing, and philanthropy.